 - U.S. citizen or permanent resident or other eligible non-citizen as determined by the FAFSA

-Non-US citizens, those not enrolled in Spring or Fall 2020, and students only enrolled in on-line classes prior to the pandemic are not eligible for CARES HEERF funding per federal ruling.
-In addition, students only enrolled in on-line classes prior to March 13, 2020, were not eligible for the HEERF I round of funding.
+Non-US citizens are not eligible for HEERF I or II funding per federal ruling.
+In addition, students only enrolled in online classes prior to March 13, 2020 were not eligible for the HEERF I round of funding.

 Funding was to be used to cover expenses related to the disruption of campus operations due to coronavirus.
 This included costs such as food, housing, course materials, unanticipated travel, technology, health care, and child care expenses.
 In determining how much the disruption has cost them, students were instructed to subtract any cash refunds they already received from Earlham for prorated meals and housing credits.

 Funding may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus.

 The funds will be allocated based on need as determined by your FAFSA, or for international students in HEERF III, equivalent documentation of your financial need.